Welcome to today's edition of the Rush 24-7 podcast.

 I'll admit this again.

-I'm gonna say this one more time.
+I'm going to say this one more time.

-I'm gonna ask you one question.
+I'm going to ask you one question.

 I stole the Chicago thug business.

-Normally most of my stuff here is original, and I take great pride in it.
+Normally, most of my stuff here is original, and I take great pride in it.

 But this I stole.